Skip to main content

 The ADA generally prohibits such actions unless they are job-related and consistent with business necessity.
 However, an exception exists for voluntary wellness programs.
 This exception is not a blanket permission; it is contingent on the program being designed to promote health or prevent disease, and it carries with it the absolute requirement to provide reasonable accommodations.

-The is the core mechanism for determining an appropriate reasonable accommodation.
+The interactive process is the core mechanism for determining an appropriate reasonable accommodation.
 This is a collaborative effort between the employee and the employer.
 It begins when an employee makes a request, which does not need to be in writing or use specific legal language.

 The employee simply needs to communicate that they have a medical condition that requires a change or adjustment to the screening process.
 Once the request is made, the employer is obligated to engage in a good-faith discussion to find a workable solution.